 Sugar sky bar

-This is one of my favorite sky bars in Hong Kong mainly because it offers a somehow different skyline view than all the others located in Central or Wan Chai.
+This is one of my favorite sky bars in Hong Kong, mainly because it offers a different skyline view than the others located in Central or Wan Chai.

-The EAST hotel has amazing rooms and you can get your view directly from the bed when choosing to stay here.
+The EAST hotel has fantastic rooms, and you can get your view directly from the bed while staying here.

-However, you can also only come for the drink, snacks, and views!
+However, you can only come for drinks, snacks, and views!

 Address: 29 Tai Koo Shing Rd, Quarry Bay